xiuchaos/HandsOn/README.md

 > start from July 02, 2018

 ## 1.The machine learning landscape
+> Machine Learning is the field of study that give computers the ability to learn without being explicityly programmed.

+> A computer program is said to learn formew experience E with respect to some task T and some performance measure P, if its performance on T, as measured by P, improves with experience E.

+> Learning means getting better at some tasks, given some performance measure.

 **Testing and validating**
 * generalization error - out of sample error
 * train multiple models with various hyperparameters using training data, select model and hyper-parameter that perform best on the validation set, and estimate the generalization error on test data.